tinkuaec319/Blind_Rotation/README.md

 A C++ compiler, the NTL libraries.

 ## Run the code
 1. Configure, build and compile the project.
-Building OpenFHE for Best Performance
 ```
 mkdir build
 cd build